alexismgjackson-github/nanamis/README.md

 ## BUGS

-- I have not found any bugs yet.
+- I have not found any bugs yet

 ## FUTURE UPDATES